 Many years ago I spent my days floating around on lakes, rivers and the sea with a paddle in my hand.
-I coached kids how to canoe and kayak, and despite always having a soggy backside, it was a really fun and enjoyable job.
+I coached kids canoeing and kayaking, and despite always having a soggy backside, it was a really fun and enjoyable job.
 I especially liked making up answers to some incredible and ridiculous questions that kids came out with, daily.
 An endless source of entertainment!

 One of the most common questions, that was actually quite sensible, was“Miiiiss?
-Is this a kayak or a canoe?
-And what’s the difference anyway?”.
+Is this a kayak or canoe?
+And what’s the difference between a kayak and a canoe, anyway?”.

 As it turns out, it’s not just kids that get their Canadians mixed up with their sit-ons.
-So to clear things up, this canoe vs kayak guide will leave you never questioning the difference again.
-It will also help you figure out which is best for you, if you are thinking about investing your time and money into boating.
+So to clear things up, this canoe vs kayak guide will leave you never questioning the difference between canoeing and kayaking again.
+It will also help you figure out whether a canoe or kayak is best for you, if you are thinking about investing your time and money into boating.

 - Canoe vs kayak: what’s the difference?

 - Different types of canoe

 - Whitewater canoe